Initial test for low testosterone diagnosis

 Yes, you’ll have a consultation with one of our doctors to discuss your test results and they can provide a personalised treatment plan tailored to your needs.
 Our doctors specialise in TRT for men and are all registered with the General Medical Council.

 Our initial blood test will establish whether you have a testosterone deficiency.
-If the first test shows that you have low testosterone you’ll need to take our second, more comprehensive blood test if you’d like to start TRT - this is due to UK regulations.
-If both tests show that you have low T levels, you’ll discuss suitable treatment options with one of our doctors and during an in-depth consultation before starting treatment.
+If the first test shows that you have low testosterone you’ll need to take our second, more comprehensive blood test if you’d like to start TRT - this is to confirm you do indeed have persistently low testosterone and to get a baseline measure of your core health before you start TRT.

 Our blood test kits usually arrive within three working days.
 It may take longer over public holidays.